 As an industry, and as parents or people who “get these kids”, we need to do more to show young people who love taking things apart, putting them back together, and making things go—that there’s a profession right in their hands.

-Watch the video (top left) to understand FutureTech Success™.
-The campaign will deliver an arsenal of videos and social media tools to reframe the conversation, working to transition parents from naysayers to champions of their hands-on kids.
-It will bring back after school and summer activities where kids can tinker again, enable youth to once again experience vehicle technology, and how it relates to science, engineering, math, and careers.
-It will provide reinforcement to CTE advocacy, and provide resources to support auto shop programs.
-And most importantly, it will identify, gather and package the vast resources, programs, solutions and best practices splattering throughout the nooks and crannies of the industry and present them in a simply way for parents and future techs to find and leverage.
+The campaign will deliver an arsenal of videos and social media tools to reposition the outdated grease monkey stereotype.
+It brings back after school and summer activities where kids can experience vehicle technology and how it relates to science, engineering, math, and careers.
+It reinforces CTE education and breathes life into high school auto shop programs.
+And most importantly, it will identify, gather and package the vast resources hidden throughout the nooks and crannies of the industry, and present them in a simply way for parents and future techs to find and leverage.

 Will you be part of the solution?

 We’re looking for 15 “early adopter” companies at $50,000 each to provide the seed money to jump start this effort.
 We currently have 7 and need 8 more.
-Thank you to our early adopters and visionaries: Advance Auto Parts/CARQUEST, Bridgestone Retail Operations, GM Philanthropy & Corporate Giving, Nissan North America, Shell Lubricants, Snap-on Industrial, and Universal Technical Institute.
+Thank you to our early adopters and visionaries: Advance Auto Parts, Bridgestone Retail Operations, General Motors, Nissan North America, Shell Lubricants, Snap-on, and Universal Technical Institute.
 We also invite small businesses to contribute to the campaign by donating between $5,000-$10,000.
 The tech shortage affect everyone’s bottom line, so investing in the solution is something we need everyone to do.

 If your company is visionary and sees both the need for future techs and recognizes the marketing and positioning opportunities of a campaign like this, please download a brochure and contact us to craft a win/win strategic alliance.
 Together, we can do this.